A mayonnaise free version of typically high-calorie dip - this one has more protein and less fat & calories than the regular one

 - In a large bowl, stir together the cream cheese and yogurt until completely combined.
 Stir in the cottage cheese, seasoning, and hot sauce.

 - Add the spinach, artichokes, and cooked onions to the mixture.
-Stir in the mozzarella cheese and 2 TBSP Parmesan cheese.
+Stir in the mozzarella cheese and 2 tablespoon Parmesan cheese.

 - Transfer mixture to baking dish.
-Sprinkle remaining 2 TBSP Parmesan cheese, and bake for 25-30 minutes, until lightly browned and bubbly.
+Sprinkle remaining 2 tablespoon Parmesan cheese, and bake for 25-30 minutes, until lightly browned and bubbly.

 - Let sit for 5 minutes before serving.